 I was just documented.
 What should I do?

-Check your University e-mail account on a regular basis.
-You may receive an email from Judicial Affairs.
+Check your University email account on a regular basis.
+You may receive an email from Judicial Affairs, or you can contact the Department of Judicial Affairs, (310) 338-1821, located in Malone 355, regarding next steps.
 If you live on campus you may also check with your Resident Director (RD).
-You may contact the Department of Judicial Affairs, (310) 338-1821, located in Malone 355, regarding next steps.

-I received a letter from Judicial Affairs.
+I received an email from Judicial Affairs.
 What should I do next?

 If you have been assigned a hearing, attend the hearing.
-If not, call the Judicial Officer(s) who sent you the letter (their phone number is provided in the letter).
+If not, call the Judicial Officer(s) who sent you the email (contact information is provided in the email).

 If I have questions about the judicial process where should I go?

-I would like to view a copy of the incident report prior to my hearing, how do I receive that?
+How can I review a copy of the incident report prior to my hearing?

 Am I permitted to have an Advisor at my judicial hearing?

 Yes.
-Please notify the Judicial Officer(s) in advance if you plan to bring an Advisor to the hearing.
-Be aware that Advisors must be members of the LMU Community (excluding Law School faculty, staff and students) and must not be related to you.
+Please notify the Judicial Officer(s) at least 48 hours in advance if you plan to bring an Advisor to the hearing.
+Be aware that Advisors must be LMU Community members (excluding Law School faculty, staff and students) and must not be related to you.
+In incidents regarding sexual or interpersonal misconduct, refer to the Student-on-Student Sexual and Interpersonal Misconduct policy regarding your Advisor options.

 What happens at a judicial hearing?

-What do I do when I receive my decision letter from the Judicial Officer?
+What do I do when I receive my decision letter from the Judicial Officer(s)?

 What are possible sanctions?

-Depending on the offense, possible sanctions include, but are not limited to, disciplinary warnings, fines, educational sanctions, removal from University Housing, suspension and/or dismissal from the University.
+Depending on the offense, possible sanctions include, but are not limited to, a disciplinary warning, monetary fine, educational sanctions, removal from University Housing, suspension and/or dismissal from the University.

-Possible sanctions for first alcohol offenses may include, but are not limited to, a disciplinary warning, monetary fine, parental notification and attending an alcohol education program.
+Possible sanctions for first time alcohol offenses may include, but are not limited to, a disciplinary warning, monetary fine, parental notification and completing an alcohol education program.
 Sanctions for subsequent alcohol violations may include additional fines, further education programs, removal from housing, probation and/or suspension from the University.

-Possible sanctions for first marijuana offenses may include, but are not limited to, disciplinary and/or housing probation, drug testing, monetary fines, education programs, removal from housing, suspension and/or dismissal from the University.
+Possible sanctions for first marijuana offenses may include, but are not limited to, disciplinary and/or housing probation, drug testing, monetary fines, educational programs, removal from housing, suspension and/or dismissal from the University.
+[Student Conduct Code: Section IV]

 How long can I be on probation or suspended from the University?